1 Do you only make Victorian clothing?

 4 How long will it take and what price should I expect?

 A gown can take from 3 weeks and onwards at a time frame that suits you.
 Ideally I need at least 8 weeks in advance of a date to ensure that a gown is ready within the UK and slightly more to take in to account shipping times for EU and USA orders.
 Victorian Gothic does get booked up months and years ahead, so do contact me in plenty of time.
 Prices for a gown range from £500 - £1800 and above with an average gown costing £1000.
-A mock up of your gown to check style, size and fit would add £340 to the basic price.
+This does include fittings.

 Victorian Gothic offers a free, no obligation first consultation.
 I want you to be sure that you have chosen the right person to create your dream outfit.

 email email@example.com or telephone +44 (0) 1323 485281 to arrange an appointment.